Fractured Magic: Chapter Nineteen

 “No, she’s probably not!”
 Kieran added, pulling Íde to his side and making her laugh.

-“I’ll just sit here alone, then,” Maebhe grumbled to herself.
-“Who wants to dance with them anyway?”
+“I’ll just sit here alone, then,” Maebhe grumbled.
+“Who would want to dance with them, anyway?”

 She was only alone for a minute.
 Leileas squatted beside her, balled up so she and Maebhe were almost on the same level.
 “You seem upset, little one.
 Do you not like parties?”